mujahid141/YonderExtract/README.md

+**I have some isues regarding the xml File
+XML file only contains novel name when i convert into epub ** what can be solution

 # Yonder Extract
 ## Preamble
 At the end of January 2025, the YONDER platform/app announced that they would be discontinued, leaving until July 31, 2025 before access to the service and all content is gone.